dayofai/dayof/context/frontend/product-panel/product-panel-spec-0.4.md

   - `true` ⇒ keep rows visible (disabled) when everything’s sold out.
   - `false` ⇒ collapse to a compact sold‑out panel.
-  - Default is server‑defined; client renders whatever is sent.
+  - Default is server‑defined; client renders exactly what is sent.
+Clients **MUST NOT** assume UI defaults for absent fields.

 - `displayPaymentPlanAvailable: boolean` — indicates that installment plans exist at checkout.